FDU-Capstone-Group-7/Project/Code/Source_code/README.md

 CLI : python3 manage.py makemigrations Indie_Game
 CLI : python3 manage.py migrate
 (Optional) CLI : python3 manage.py createsuperuser (set your User_Name and Password)
-CLI : python3 manage.py runserver
+CLI : python3 python3 manage.py runserver_with_task
 Open a browser and go to: http://127.0.0.1:8000/admin

 P.S.
 If terminal tells you that Port is already occupied.
 Kill the process running in this port by executing: